ispc/ispc/README.md

 ``ispc`` is an open source compiler with the BSD license.
 It uses the remarkable [LLVM Compiler Infrastructure](http://llvm.org) for back-end code generation and optimization and is [hosted on github](http://github.com/ispc/ispc).
-It supports Windows, Mac, and Linux, with both x86 and x86-64 targets.
-It currently supports the SSE2, SSE4, AVX, AVX2, and AVX512 instruction sets.
+It supports Windows, macOS, and Linux as a host operating system and also capable to target Android, iOS, and PS4/PS5.
+It currently supports multiple flavours of x86 (SSE2, SSE4, AVX, AVX2, and AVX512), ARM (NEON), and Intel® GPU architectures (Gen9 and Xe family).

 Features
 --------